compose-spec/compose-spec/build.md

 `labels` add metadata to the resulting image. `labels` can be set either as an array or a map.

-reverse-DNS notation SHOULD be used to prevent labels from conflicting with those used by other software.
+reverse-DNS notation should be used to prevent labels from conflicting with those used by other software.

 ```yml
 build: